MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/overview.md

 Users must be assigned to web roles to gain permissions beyond unauthenticated users.
 To configure permissions for [web roles](../create-web-roles.md), configure [page permissions](../page-permissions.md).
 Power Pages allows users to sign in with their choice of an external account based on [ASP.NET Identity](https://www.asp.net/identity).
 Though not recommended, Power Pages also allows a local contact membership provider-based account for users to sign in.

 > [!NOTE]
 > Users must have a unique email address.
-If two or more contact records (including deactivated contact records) have the same email address, the contacts won't be able to authenticate on the portal.
+If two or more contact records (including deactivated contact records) have the same email address, the contacts won't be able to authenticate on the website.

 ## Common identity providers